robertacos16/robertacos16/README.md

 - 👀 I’m interested in AI, ML, Cybersecurity, Blockchain, and Data Analystics
 - 🌱 I’m currently learning Python, Typescrypt, solidity
 - 💞️ I’m looking to collaborate on AI and Web 3.0 projects
-- 📫 How to reach dm me
+- 📫 How to reach dm me: Through resume folder
+-

 <!---
 robertacos16/robertacos16 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.